sandbox-bio/sandbox.bio/app/local-echo/README.md

 Changes are denoted by `FIXED:` labels

-* History limit removes the newest command, not the oldest: commit 7e5e3e1f08104614bb6aa442ca8cf23aa438d290
+* History: Limit removes the newest command, not the oldest; [7e5e3e1](https://github.com/sandbox-bio/sandbox.bio/commit/7e5e3e1)
+* History: Fix bug where if ran the previous command again, the history pointer would shift, which is very confusing; [3b9f5b0](https://github.com/sandbox-bio/sandbox.bio/commit/3b9f5b0)